danglduy/crawl-vcb-exchanges/README.md

 ## How It Works

-1. **Automatic Crawling for Exchange Rates**:
+1. **Automatic Fetching of Exchange Rates**:

-  - The `services/crawl.py` module uses Selenium to crawl the Vietcombank website
+- The `services/crawl.py` module uses the official Vietcombank API to fetch exchange rates
-  - It extracts currency rates from the exchange rate table
+- It parses the XML response to extract currency codes, names, and rates
 - The data is saved to a CSV file for the application to use
-  - If no CSV file exists when the app starts, the crawler is automatically executed
+- If no CSV file exists when the app starts, the API is automatically called

 2. **Web Application**:

 - The Flask app loads the exchange rate data from the CSV
 - The frontend displays a dynamic table for currency conversion
 - Users can add/remove rows, select currencies, and enter values
 - The application calculates totals with extra percentages

 3. **Rate Refreshing**:

 - The "Refresh Rates" button triggers the crawler to get new rates
 - The application updates the rates without disrupting the table

 ## Dependencies

 This project uses the following main dependencies:

 - Flask
 - Pandas
-- Selenium
+- Requests
-- webdriver-manager
+- xml.etree.ElementTree (standard library)

 All dependencies are managed using `uv` and are already locked in the project.